What is the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (The Clery Act)?

 - Initiate notification procedures for any significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on the campus;

-- Disclose fire safety policies and procedures related to on-campus housing and statistics for fires that occur in those facilities; and
+- Disclose fire safety policies and procedures related to on-campus housing and statistics for fires that occur in those facilities and maintain a fire log;

 How does Texas A&M comply with the Clery Act?